 - Raises self-esteem

-- Behavior (stimulates aggression, dominance, competitiveness)
+- Behavior (stimulates aggression, dominance, and competitiveness)

 - Sexual arousal and libido